mrmcc3/vibing-dev/src/pages/site-info.md

 ### License

-Except where otherwise noted, content on this site is licensed under [CC BY 4.0][CC].
+Except where otherwise noted, content on this site is licensed under [CC BY 4.0][cc].
-Code snippets and the code for the site itself are [MIT Licensed][MIT].
+Code snippets and the code for the site itself are [MIT Licensed][mit].

 ### Attribution